Chanfrein/Growth-Rush/README.md

  <img src="GameplayGifs/BuySword.gif"><br>
  <img src="GameplayGifs/BuyArcherUpgrade.gif"><br>
  The merchants are NPCs meant to sell upgrades and weapons.
 Currently the upgrades only include adding swordsmen and archers to the troop spawner.<br>
  This was my first time implementing a UI more complex than simply text popups.
-The merchant script has an array of Upgrade_Base, which is the parent of all upgrades.
+The [Merchant](Assets/Scripts/Merchants/Merchant.cs) script has an array of Upgrade_Base, which is the parent of all [Upgrades](Assets/Scripts/Upgrades).
 When interacted with, a merchant will clear the trade window and fill it with his upgrades, then enable it.<br>
 Notice the text zone in the trade window displaying the effect of each purchase.<br>
  Upon walking away or clicking the red square, the trade window is simply disabled.<br>
  The folder structure for these scripts is still a WIP as I have many more features to implement.
-Find the scripts in Scripts/Merchants/Merchants.cs and Scripts/Upgrades.
 </p>